How To Lose Weight Without Gaining Debt

-We know that it’s wiser to make the investment in health now rather than pay for medical care later.
-But with a weight loss industry built on fear and false promises, many people throw away hundreds, or even thousands, of dollars each year on unused gym memberships, dust-collecting exercise equipment, and “miracle” supplements that simply don’t work.
+We know it’s wiser to invest in health now rather than pay for medical care later.
+But with a weight loss industry built on fear and false promises, many people throw away hundreds or thousands of dollars each year on unused gym memberships, dust-collecting exercise equipment, and “miracle” supplements that simply don’t work.

 By knowing and applying the psychology of weight loss, you can maintain your motivation and make good on that health investment without going broke.

 Here’s how to get healthy and protect your wallet: